apache/datafusion-sqlparser-rs/docs/source_spans.md

 When considering adding support for source spans on a type, consider the impact to consumers of that type and whether your change would require a consumer to do non-trivial changes to their code.

-f.e. of a trivial change
+Example of a trivial change
 ```rust
 match node {
   ast::Query {